 John F. Kennedy would have celebrated his 100th birthday on Memorial Day, Monday, May 29, 2017.
 In tribute to JFK, the 35th President of the United States, and his centennial year, IrishCentral is looking back on the life and times of the charismatic and intriguing Irish-American leader.

 For more on JFK and the Kennedy family, you can visit our special topic page.

-The death of baby Patrick Bouvier Kennedy, who was born three weeks early and died from respiratory distress syndrome, would ultimately save the lives of millions of infants by bringing funding and attention to the study of neonatal care for pre-term babies.
+The death of baby Patrick Bouvier Kennedy, President John F. Kennedy, and First Lady Jackie Kennedy's son, who was born three weeks early and died from respiratory distress syndrome, would ultimately save the lives of millions of infants by bringing funding and attention to the study of neonatal care for pre-term babies.

 Baby Patrick was her fifth pregnancy.
 According to the Daily Mail, in June 1963, President Kennedy had made a diplomatic tour of Europe while Jackie spent her last trimester on Cape Cod's Squaw Island, a private island at the tip of Hyannis Port, the site of the Kennedy compound.

-In case of an obstetric emergency, a back-up plan had been arranged at nearby Otis Air Force Base, but the goal was to get her to Walter Reed Hospital in Washington for the birth.
+In the case of an obstetric emergency, a backup plan had been arranged at nearby Otis Air Force Base, but the goal was to get her to Walter Reed Hospital in Washington for the birth.

 “This baby mustn't be born dead.”

 Jackie's obstetrician, Dr. John Walsh, told her, “We'll have you there in plenty of time.”

 JFK, who was in the Oval Office at the time, was informed that Jackie had gone into premature labor.
 Twenty-seven minutes later, his helicopter lifted off the south lawn of the White House for the flight to Andrews Air Force Base and the subsequent flight to Otis.